ktnc/send-grid/README.md

 How to use Velocity is please refer to the [official site](http://velocity.apache.org/engine/devel/user-guide.html).

+# Why Ktnc.SendGrid was made ?
+SendGrid has the function of the template engine in the standard.
+However, such as "If" statement can not be controlled.
+"Ktnc.SendGrid" provides the function of the powerful template engine that uses Velocity.

 # Install
 To install Ktnc.SendGrid, run the following command in the Package Manager Console.